datadingbat/autobot-elastic/README.md

 ```

 4. (Optional) Update playbook/roles/elasticsearch/tasks/main.yml with custom values as needed
-* (Optional) Find the stanza "Set certificate password fact" and change es_cert_pass if you want a custom value
+ Find the stanza "Set certificate password fact" and change es_cert_pass if you want a custom value
 * * Note if you change es_cert_pass here, you also must change it in playbook/roles/kibana/tasks/main.yml with the same value
-* (Optional) Find the stanza "Set s3 secret key fact" and change s3_client_secret_key to match your s3 provider (minIO, others) spec
+* Find the stanza "Set s3 secret key fact" and change s3_client_secret_key to match your s3 provider (minIO, others) spec
-* (Optional) Find the stanza "Set s3 access key fact" and change s3_client_access_key to match your s3 provider (minIO, others) spec
+* Find the stanza "Set s3 access key fact" and change s3_client_access_key to match your s3 provider (minIO, others) spec

 ```bash
     - name: Set certificate password fact